Skip to content

 Molding and Casting week introduction

 What I learned this week is a lot about molding and casting mostly with cast iron, also with other metals and plastic polymers.
-Thanks to Ashot, our Fab lab prior student, who perfectly completed this week’s instructing for us.
+Thanks to Ashot, our Fab lab continuing student, who perfectly completed this week’s instructing for us and hosted us few days in his metal factory where we made our projects with iron casting technology.
+We gained a lot of knowledge and new opportunities to fabricate our projects.

 Group page link